TriplyDB/Documentation/docs/triplydb-js/index.md

 Make sure that you have specified the correct account name.
 Make sure that you have not mistyped the dataset name.
-Make sure that you have configured the correct API token.
+Make sure that you have configured a correct API token.
 ```

 #### Alternatives